-Western Pacific warm pool is a region with the most frequent HE occurrence (Qin et al. 2007; Wirasatriya et al. 2015).
-On the other hand, the warm mixed layer in the western Pacific warm pool plays an important role in the coupled ocean-atmosphere dynamics and thermodynamics which influences the variability of the global climate (e.g., Clement and Seager 1999; Herweijer et al. 2005).
+Western Pacific wa 69 pool is a region with the most frent HE occurrence (Qin et al. 2007; Wirasatriya et a 32015).
+On the other hand, the warm mixed layer in the 13 stern Pacific warm pool plays an important role in the coupled ocean-atmosphere dynamics and thermodynamics visit influences the variability of the global climate 19, Clement and Seager 1999; Herweijer et al. 2005).
 Thus, it is important to understand the formation process of the warm pool.
 Clement et al. (2005) used an atmosphere-ocean coupled model to investigate the formation of the western Pacific warm pool.
-They explained that under easterly wind stress, the thermocline is deep in the west and shallow in the east.
+They explained that under easterly wind stress, the thermocline is deep in the east.
 The easterly wind stress induces poleward Ekman transport of water in the surface layer.
 The water is compensated by equatorward geostrophic flow below and by equatorial upwelling, which creates a cold tongue in the east but homogenizes SST in the west or a warm pool.
-Their analysis, however, was based on an annual mean dataset which cannot detect the highly intermittent wind events in the western equatorial Pacific.
-Thus, the present study investigate the mechanisms of how surface wind forcing controls the heat transport in the isothermal layer of the western Pacific warm pool at shorter time intervals than in the previous studies following the criteria established for defining a HE.
+Their analysis, however, was based on an annual mean data which cannot detect the highly intermittent wind events in the western equatorial Pacific.
+Thus, the present study investigate the mechanisms of how surface wind forcing controls the heat transport in the isothermal layer of the western Pacific warm pool at shorter time intervals than in the previous studies following the criteria established for de fining a HE.

-The relationship between the western Pacific warm pool and HE was investigated and statistically explained by Wirasatriya et al. (2015) who compared the long-term mean SST, as a measure of the warm pool, to the HE occurrence rate (Fig. 1).
-The study showed that an increase in the frequency of HE occurrences results in higher climatological mean SST in the western equatorial Pacific.
+The relationship between the western Pacific warm pool and HE was investigated and statistically explained by Wirasatriya et al. (2015) who compared the long-term mean SST, as a measure of the warm pool, to the HE occurred rate (Fig. 1).
+The study showed that an increase in the frequency of HE showed that an increase in the frequency of HE western equatorial Pacific.
 In the warm pool area enclosed by the 29.5 °C isotherm of the climatological SST, HEs coincide with SST greater than 30 °C with a percentage of 51.5%.
 However, the physical processes underlying the relationship between HEs and warm pools were not clarified in their analysis.

 The temperature variability of the mixed layer in the warm pool is influenced by the heat flux, momentum flux, and mass flux.
-By using single buoy analysis centered in the warm pool and 1D model, Anderson et al. (1996) found that the mass exchange between the ocean and atmosphere such as water vapor and rainfall are as important as the heat exchange to maintain the temperature of mixed layer of the western Pacific warm pool.
-In the present study, we focused on the analysis of the heat flux and momentum flux associated with the surface wind forcing to understand the mechanism of a HE which forms only under clear sky and calm conditions.
-We used observations of TAO/TRITON buoys deployed evenly in the western equatorial Pacific to investigate the thermal structure of HEs as well as the possible role of HEs on regulating the warm isothermal layer in the western Pacific warm pool.
+By using iggle buoy analysis centered in the warm pool and ID model, Anderson et al. (1996) found that the mass exchange between the ocean and atmosphere suctions water vapor and rainfall are as important as the heat exchange to maintain the temperature of mixed layer of the western Pacific warm pool.
+In the present study, we focused on the analysis of the heat flux and momentum flux associated with the surface wind forcing to understand the mechanism of a HE which forms only under ar sky and calm conditions.
+We used observations of TAO/TRITON buoys deployed evenly in the western equatorial Pacific to investigate the thermal structure of HEs as well as the 151 ible role of HEs on regulating the warm isothermal layer in the western Pacific warm pool.